jfversluis/learn-dotnet-maui/Social Media/README.md

 * [Shaun Lawrence](https://twitter.com/Bijington): Microsoft MVP doing amazing things with .NET MAUI in terms of games, animations and UIs
 * [Vicente Guzman](https://twitter.com/luciomsp)

-## Discord
+## Discord (MAUI Verse)

 There is an official(-ish) Discord for all things .NET.
-Note, this Discord is targeted more towards collaborating on the project (including .NET MAUI) rather than asking questions on how to use a certain feature.
-Join the Discord server [here](https://aka.ms/dotnet-discord).
+Note, this Discord is targeted more towards collaborating on .NET MAUI.
+Join the Discord server [here](https://lnkd.in/eEhSJVTb).